-9.38.
-Professional fees
+8. Professional fees

-- 8.1 Charging a Client a professional fee based on the value of the Client's assets or funds under management (or changes in such values) creates the threat of self-interest which impacts on the Member's ability to comply with the following fundamental principles of the Code:

-- Integrity;

-- Objectivity; and

-- Professional competence and due care.

-No safeguards can reduce this threat of self-interest to an Acceptable Level.

-- 8.2 A Member in Public Practice providing a Financial Planning Service to a Client shall not charge a professional fee for that service that is expressed or collected as a percentage of the value of the Client's assets or funds under management (or any component of, or changes in such values). - 8.3 A Member in Public Practice shall determine a professional fee that is reflective of the value of the work performed- taking into consideration a range factors such as the complexity of the Financial Planning Service, the required skills and knowledge, the level of skills and expertise of the Member and the Member's staff, the degree of responsibility applicable to the work, risk, and the time spent on the Financial Planning Service. - 8.4 Nothing in paragraph 8.3 prevents a Member in Public Practice from taking into account the value of the Client's assets or funds under management as one of the factors to consider in determining a professional fee. - 8.5 If there is a material change to the basis upon which the Member in Public Practice proposes to calculate the Fee for Servicecharge professional fees, the Member shall notify the Client and obtain the Client's written consent to the amended terms in accordance with APES 305 Terms of Engagement. - 10.
-8.6 A Member in Business who undertakes a Financial Planning Service should follow the requirements and guidance of paragraphs 8.1 to 8.5 of this Standard to the extent practicable.
+- 8.1 Charging a Client a professional fee based on the value of the Client's assets or funds under management (or changes in such values) creates the threat of self-interest which impacts on the Member's ability to comply with the following fundamental principles of the Code: - Integrity; - Objectivity; and - Professional competence and due care. - 8.2 No safeguards can reduce this threat of self-interest to an Acceptable Level. - 8.23 A Member in Public Practice providing a Financial Planning Service to a Client shall not charge a professional fee for that service that is expressed or collected as a percentage of the value of the Client's assets or funds under management (or any component of, or changes in such values). - 8.43 A Member in Public Practice shall determine a A-professional fee that is reflective of the value of the work performed is should be determined taking into consideration a range factors such as the complexity of the Financial Planning Service, the required skills and knowledge, the level of training and experienceskills and expertise of the Member in Public Practice and the Member's staff, the degree of responsibility applicable to the work, such as risk, and the time spent on the Financial Planning Service.
+The total amount paid by the Client should fairly reflect the value of the work performed.
+Fee for ServiceA professional fee should does not include take into account Commissions, percentage based asset fees, production bonuses, or other forms of fees or remuneration that are calculated by reference to product sales or the accumulation of funds under management, whether paid by the Client or a third party such as a product manufacturer. - 8.45 Nothing in paragraph 8.3 prevents a Member in Public Practice from taking into account the value of the Client's assets or funds under management as one of the factors to consider in determining a professional fee.

+- 8.56 If there is a material change to the basis upon which the Member in Public Practice proposes to charge professional fees, the Member shall notify the Client and obtain the Client's written consent to the amended terms in accordance with APES 305 Terms of Engagement. - 8.67 A Member in Business who undertakes a Financial Planning Service should follow the requirements and guidance of paragraphs 8.1 to 8.6-5 of this Standard to the extent practicable.